oulhafiane/Data-Research-Platform-Front-end/README.md

 ## Technologies Used

-This is the frontend part of the project using the framework: ReactNative(Javascript)
+This is the Frontend part of the project using the framework: ReactJS(Javascript)

-For the front-end check [this link](https://github.com/oulhafiane/Data-Research-Platform/)
+For the Backend check [this link](https://github.com/oulhafiane/Data-Research-Platform/)

 ## Available Scripts